 None of us are strangers to stress.
 We experience it every day, and it’s an important part of life.
 Stress helps prepare us for danger, engaging our “fight or flight” responses toward a perceived threat.
 However, constant stress can have lasting impacts on our brains.

 It is first important to understand how our bodies process stress.
 When we face a challenge, the amygdala or “fear center” of the brain activates, causing our bodies to physically react.
 This includes the production of the stress hormone cortisol, an increase in glucose levels and heart rate, and an increase in blood flow to muscles.
 When our bodies are in a constant state of stress, our cortisol levels are continuously elevated, which may have severe negative side effects.
+Chronic stress can also impact digestion, leading to issues such as acid reflux, irritable bowel syndrome (IBS), and appetite changes.

 Stress Impairs Memory

 One effect of chronic stress is an increase in memory loss.
 Individuals who are in a constant state of stress tend to be more forgetful and less likely to remember specific information.
 Even continuous incidents of minor stress, such as being late for work, can impact short-term memory.
 This is due to the fact that our brains enter survival mode, so it does not have room to process sensory information.
+Research also suggests that prolonged stress can lead to difficulty in forming new memories, as high cortisol levels can interfere with hippocampal function—the part of the brain responsible for memory and learning.

 You’re More Likely to Develop a Mental Health Condition